roshniiii10/String-Matching/README.md

 - Potla Naga Sai Prajith
 - Kagita Meenakshi
 - Reddy Roshni
-The project was completed as part of a team assignment in the course **MA2233 Data Structures and Applications Lab** under the guidance of **Prof. Vikas Krishnamurthy**.
+This project was completed as part of a team assignment in the course **MA2233 Data Structures and Applications Lab** under the guidance of **Prof. Vikas Krishnamurthy**.